nicolas-maitre/TPI_MAITRE/README.md

 8. To start the website you must start the two servers with `node /server_resources/app_start.js`.

 ## Notes
-- The app is also fully compatible with the Windows OS.
+- The app is also fully compatible with Microsoft Windows.